kireerik/refo/example/README.md

 You can remove the `refo.options.json` file to set the `staticDirectory` to the default if you wish.

-In this case you can change the deployed folder from `../docs` to `static` in the [firebase.json](https://github.com/kireerik/refo/blob/8fd9472fa9ef7ee0e00adb26be4dd99e7e775041/example/firebase.json#L3) file.
+In this case, you can change the deployed folder from `../docs` to `static` in the [firebase.json](https://github.com/kireerik/refo/blob/8fd9472fa9ef7ee0e00adb26be4dd99e7e775041/example/firebase.json#L3) file.

 ## Contribution
 It can  be useful to separate the resume template and publish it as a new Refo package.